danme-l/todo-list/README.md

 ## For the Javascript in The Odin Project
 [Link](https://www.theodinproject.com/lessons/node-path-javascript-todo-list)

-Work in progress.
-Task adding functionality is mostly finished - a summary of the task pops up when a task is hovered over but eventually the tasks will be clickable to expand into a task-view page with ample details.

-TODO Project functionality is currently bugging.
-Clickable project list needs to be added to the side bar.

-TODO Styling needs some work.
-Transitions/fade effects are clunky.
+Three bits of functionality that I may add:
+* Local Storage.
+* Due Dates for Tasks
+* A task view page where each task is clickable and the page is replaced by a task view with ample detail of that task.
+* Controller module that handles some functionality currently handled by the view, storage and modals modules.